 The argument that God will somehow give His people a “free pass” to dine out on the day He made holy reflects the height of arrogance.
 In a very real sense, it is pharisaical.
 It makes the law of God of none effect and reflects a total disregard for His word.

 God’s instructions are firm.
 His law is absolute.
 His word does not require man’s “spin,” it requires man’s obedience.
-Going outside your spiritual camp to acquire your meals and have them prepared for you on the Sabbath is a practice that God specifically forbade.
+Going outside your spiritual camp to acquire your meals and have them prepared for you on the Sabbath is a practice that God specifically condemns.
 He even identified it as a test to prove His people's loyalty to Him.
 The self-righteous will ignore that test.
 Those who tremble at His word will heed it.

 Which best describes you?